Longest Substring Without Repeating Characters

 The time complexity of the given code is O(n²), where n is the length of the input string

-.
+s.
+This is because the innerwhileloop iterates over thewindowlist and potentially removes elements from the front of the list.
+In the worst case, when all characters insare unique, thewhileloop may need to iterate up to n times for each character ins.
 Therefore, the overall time complexity is quadratic.The space complexity of the code is O(n), where n is the length of the input string

-in the worst-case scenario where all characters are unique.
+s.
+This is because thewindowlist is used to store unique characters temporarily.
+The size of thewindowlist can grow up to the length ofsin the worst-case scenario where all characters are unique.
 Therefore, the space complexity is linear concerning the input size.

 Is there a way to improve the time complexity further?